Once upon a time there was a princess.

 In my experience, most of the language confusion arises between ABA practitioners and the other three realms.
 Here’s where I’ve seen most of the dissention, at least.
 A few examples:

 - “Function of behaviour” in ethology is about evolutionary adaptation.
-It’s about how a particular behavior helps animals survive and reproduce better than those that don’t show that behavior.
+It’s about how a particular behaviour helps animals survive and reproduce better than those that don’t show that behaviour.

-- “Function of behavior” in ABA is about specific contexts.
-How does a particular behavior serve an animal here and now, leading to desired outcomes for that particular individual; achieving reinforcers or escaping or avoiding punishers.
+- “Function of behaviour” in ABA is about specific contexts.
+How does a particular behaviour serve an animal here and now, leading to desired outcomes for that particular individual; achieving reinforcers or escaping or avoiding punishers.

 Also, there’s this disagreement about labelling.
 In some disciplines, labelling is part of the job description.
 In ABA, it’s definitely not.

 - The ethologist will use labels like “aggressive”, or “dominant”.
-This is a way to group different types of behavior with similar outcomes – a way to get meaningful data on a population level.
-For instance, an ethologist may say things like “aggressive behavior in the population was more frequent when food was patchily distributed than when it was evenly distributed”.
+This is a way to group different types of behaviour with similar outcomes – a way to get meaningful data on a population level.
+For instance, an ethologist may say things like “aggressive behaviour in the population was more frequent when food was patchily distributed than when it was evenly distributed”.

 - The ABA practitioner will avoid terms like “aggressive” or “dominant”.
 They’ll rather describe the actual behaviours, using verbs.
 What is the animal actually doing?
 They may say things like “If Donald finds a food patch, and snarls and lunges at the other individuals, then he’ll get all the food”.